Curriculum and Degree Requirements

 - The research paper may be produced by registering in the two-credit LAW 7906, “Directed Research for LL.M. in Comparative Law” course that is supervised by the program director.
 The Directed Research registration may be required by the program director when needed to meet Graduate Catalog rules.

 LL.M. in Comparative Law students choose most of their credits from the general course offerings in the J.D. and Tax curriculum at the Levin College of Law with prior authorization from the Director.
 Florida’s comprehensive J.D. curriculum prepares students from around the world for a broad range of traditional and non-traditional legal careers.
 Course work develops students’ analytical ability, knowledge of the theory and practice of law, communication skills and understanding of the legal profession’s codes of responsibility, ethics and commitment to professionalism.
-Teaching methods include the traditional “case” and “Socratic” methods as well as problems, simulations, role-playing, video-taping, and computer-assisted instruction.
+Teaching methods include the traditional “case” and “Socratic” methods as well as problems, simulations, role-playing, and computer-assisted instruction.

 Unless otherwise expressly indicated, no deviations from this course of study are currently authorized by the College of Law Faculty or by the Graduate Council.

-LL.M. students receive letter grades in accordance with University of Florida policybut they students are not counted in when determining the mandatory class-mean grading policies applicable to J.D. classes.
-While no specific grade distribution or grading curve for LL.M. candidates is prescribed, the faculty recognizes that GPA requirements for the LL.M. differ from the requirements for a J.D. – and that law graduates for whom English may be a second language may face difficulties that the typical UF law student does not.
+LL.M. students receive letter grades in accordance with University of Florida policy but the students are not counted when determining the mandatory class-mean grading policies applicable to J.D. classes.
+While no specific grade distribution or grading curve for LL.M. candidates is prescribed, the faculty recognizes that GPA requirements for the LL.M. differ from the requirements for a J.D. and that law graduates for whom English may be a second language may face difficulties that the typical UF law student does not.
 Nevertheless, LL.M. students are subject to the Graduate Catalog’s rules regarding a minimum 3.0 grade point average on the University’s 4.0 scale as detailed in the Graduate Catalog.

 In addition to the overall GPA rules, LL.M. students must complete no fewer than four (4) credits in 7000-level courses with a minimum grade of 3.0 (a “B”) in order to have a “Graduate GPA” required for graduation by the University of Florida Graduate School.